Bite your nails? Here’s how to stop now

 You've been biting your nails for, well, ever.
-But this is the summer that you're *so* going to stop, right?
+But this is the time that you're *so* going to stop, right?
 Our 5 easy steps will have you quit your chomping in no time.
 And, bonus, your nails and cuticles will look better than ever.

 This is probably the most difficult step, but it's certainly the most crucial.
 In order to end the vicious cycle of nail biting, you have to be serious about stopping.
 Sure, we always talk about how nice it would be and/or to have "x, y and z" but we don't care enough to take the steps to do something about it.
 In this case, commitment is central to breaking the habit.
 When you feel the urge, it's vital to remind yourself of the reasons why you want to stop.